Guide Dogs for the blind help blind people live independent lives

 1. Guide Dogs

-Through donations - they receive no government funding- Guide Dogs for the Blind UK support suitable dogs from birth, to the puppies being raised, trained and also to maintain training throughout the dogs placement.
+Guide Dogs is funded fully through donations - they receive no government funding- Guide Dogs for the Blind UK support suitable dogs from birth, caring and socialising the puppies, training the dogs for placement but it doesn't end there, they also maintain training throughout the dogs placement.

 These amazing animals dedicate their lives to helping blind and partially sighted people live independent lives, the bond between a Guide Dog and its handler is a unique and lasting friendship.